medinLaVie/medinLaVie.github.io/_posts/2024-04-09-ai-backend-as-a-service.md

 Q: You recently released a vector database as part of Convex’s product offering.
 How has the advent of generative AI shaped the trajectory of your product roadmap?

-The simple answer is that we built vector search into Convex because there was demand for it.
+The simple answer is that we `built vector search into Convex` because there was demand for it.
 Perhaps the more profound answer is that we've been surprised at how well Convex is suited to AI applications.
 I have a belief that for the vast majority of AI apps, the hard part is building the app itself.
-There are a lot of AI apps where it talks to a model and uses vector search, but the thing teams find hard is to actually build the application around this desired product experience.
+There are `a lot of AI apps where it talks to a model and uses vector search`, but the thing teams find hard is to actually build the application around this desired product experience.

 So, they need a platform like Convex - which makes it easy to talk to third party services, interact with models, provide vector search, run queries, and dynamically update client applications when data changes.
 While Convex was started before this boom in generative AI, it's turned out to be a surprisingly good fit for developers who want to move fast and build an AI application.